 With beer, chocolate, canals, exquisitely beautiful Flemish architecture, Bruges is appealing at any time of the year.
 But add the seasonal bonus of absurdly pretty Christmas markets and it goes up a few notches.
 To see it at its best, block out a weekend between late November and early January when the markets come to town.

-Follow the routes of the two ‘illuminated walks’ that take you past light installations that make the city’s medieval gables glow.
+Follow the ‘Winter Glow’ light experience trail to see light installations that make the city’s medieval gables glow.